-In accordance with Education Code Section 47605(d)(2), preference in the public random drawing shall be provided in the following order of descending priority:38
+In accordance with Education Code Section 47605.6(e)(2)(B), preference in the public random drawing shall be provided in the following order of descending priority:

-38 During any period of Public Charter School's Grant Program ("PCSGP") funding, the public random drawing shall be handled as a single weighted drawing.
+&lt;sup>38 During any period of Public Charter School's Grant Program ("PCSGP") funding, the public random drawing shall be handled as a single weighted drawing.
 Siblings may be "exceptions" during this period.

 - 1. Siblings of existing students of The Legacy Academy - 2.
-Students who are residents of the County - 3.
+Students who are residents of Santa Clara County - 3.
 All other students